 Our Verdict

-The Casper Cooling Select is an 11.75″ hybrid mattress and the top-performing mattress we’ve tested from Costco.
+The Casper Cooling Select Hybrid is an 11.75″ hybrid mattress and the 2nd best Costco mattress we’ve tested so far.
 It has a comfort layer of poly foam and memory foam with a pocketed coil base.

 This mattress is available in a single firmness, 6 out of 10, with a medium-firm feel.